- Learning the process of papier mâché

 - Explain to the children that, in this session, they will be applying two coats of papier mâché to their birds.

 - Demonstrate the papier mâché process by dipping strips of torn newspaper into the prepared paste.
 Pull the wet strips between two fingers to remove the excess paste.
 This step is important to avoid having the bird become too wet.
-Lay dampened strips on the bird foundation, overlapping and smoothing the edges as you cover the entire body with one layer.
+Lay dampened strips on the bird foundation, overlapping or extending over the piece next to it, and smoothing the edges as you cover the entire body with one layer.
 To keep the form of the wings and tail, carefully wrap the papier mâché around them.

 - As the children start to apply their papier mâché, warn them that the first coat is the hardest.
 The second coat is easier because the paste-soaked paper will stick to itself.

 - When the birds are covered with two coats of papier mâché, put each child’s name on a small piece of paper with a permanent ink marker and paste it directly to the wet bird.